-I commend the Employee's Compensation Commission (ECC) for consistently championing the welfare of our workers in the private and public sectors most especially, our persons with work-related disabilities (PWRDs).
-Notwithstanding the CoVID-19 pandemic, the ECC persists in implementing existing programs and services under the Employees' Compensation Program and in providing compensation under the Social Security System and Government Service Insurance System for work-related contingencies such as sickness, injury, and death.
+I commend the Employee's Compensation Commission (ECC) for consistently championina the welfare of our workers in the private and public sectors most especially, our persons disabilities (PWRDs). with work-related Notwithstanding the CoVID-19 pandemic, the ECC persists in implementing existing programs and services under the Employees' Compensation Program and in providing compensation under the Social Security System and Government Service Insurance System for work-related contingencies such as sickness, injury, and death.